 The procedures begin with a doctor removing a blood sample (similar to a normal blood test).
 Following this, the blood is centrifuged and its various layers separated.
 A doctor injects the sample into the injured site and the regenerative process begins.
 Since PRP and BMC use the patient’s own bodily fluids, it is extremely safe.

 If you think you are suffering from sciatic nerve pain, contact us at 201.729.0001.
 Our staff at Metropolitan Pain Consultants looks forward to hearing from you and discussing possible options.
 We offer weekday and weekend appointments.
-Our conveniently located clinics can be found in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.